 No matter the industry you work in, there are probably a few notable events you consider a “must.”
 Everyone is there and you can’t miss it!
 Then there are the more general events you also need to attend simply because of the buzz or the event’s branding.
 You should probably also have a stand there, perhaps display your information in the event catalogue.

 Do you ever question why you go to these events? hat are you gaining from it?
 How do you choose which events to attend or where to spend your money?
-How do you make sure the entire investment (i.e. time, money, resources and people) is worth it?Events are a growing part of most industries and play an important role in networking, connecting with investors, clients, customers and partners.
+How do you make sure the entire investment (i.e. time, money, resources and people) is worth it?Events are a growing part of most industries and play an important role in networking, and connecting with investors, clients, customers, and partners.
 Events increasingly feel like a must-have part of every company’s strategy, and events and conferences can be incredibly impactful and useful for many reasons.
-The issue is many don’t take full advantage of the events or know which events are worth the money, time and planning, and which are not.
-Paying for the booth, bringing your roll-up and manning your stand for two, three or four days is rarely going to bring you business or increase your brand awareness.
-Events are not just about showing up, wearing a nice shirt and having a thousand colorful flyers.
+The issue is many don’t take full advantage of the events or know which events are worth the money, time, and planning, and which are not.
+Paying for the booth, bringing your roll-up, and manning your stand for two, three, or four days is rarely going to bring you business or increase your brand awareness.
+Events are not just about showing up, wearing a nice shirt, and having a thousand colorful flyers.

 How do you approach this complicated matter and ensure these events bring the results and output you hoped for?
 Backing up even further: what are you even hoping participating in events like these will bring you?

 A lot happens before you even make it to the congress center or event space.
 The strategic planning often starts several months in advance, maybe even a year.
 The key is to plan well and plan ahead.